 The first question to ask yourself when you create PPC ad copy is: Which stage of the buyer’s journey is your targeted audience in?

-For example, product-focused copy and leading them to product-oriented pages might not do much if they’re at the awareness stage.
+For example, product-focused copy that leads them to product-oriented pages might not do much if they’re in the awareness stage.

 • Always address the potential client directly (use “you” and “your”)